tkellogg/tkellogg.github.com/_posts/2014-06-02-MQTT-another-implementors-perspective.md

 The spec's statement that this "will not be changed by future versions of the MQTT specification" means that, while this protocol identifier has been different in previous versions of the spec, they are committing to the name "MQTT".
 There's a very clear reason for why it was implemented this way, unfortunately Clemens didn't seem to take time to fully understand that.

 When addressing the size of the wire protocol, he adds the length of IPv6, TCP, and TLS headers onto the length of an MQTT message to demonstrate how many bytes are wasted.
 In reality, most usages of MQTT would combine MQTT messages into the same packet ([Nagling][7]) which would destroy his point here.
-He does acknowledge this, but I'm not sure why he even bothers to make such a fruitless point when it has no reflection on reality.
+He does acknowledge this, but I'm not sure why spend the time to make such a fruitless point when it has no reflection on reality.

+*Edit:* In another place, he makes a great point that there can only be 65535 in-flight messages, which would make communication a problem in high-throughput scenarios.
+However, the goals of the protocol are again missed.
+It's designed as an IoT protocol, for lightweight devices.
+In what scenario would a device with 100K of memory ever have more than 65535 in flight messages?
+Honestly, I think this tradeoff is intentional and wisely chosen.

 Content-Type